RD211/ERVT/README.md

 ```
 ### Note: In order to run any of the scripts make sure to use the provided `environment.yml` file.

+### Pretrained weights
+The pretrained weights can be found [here](https://drive.google.com/file/d/1Rp2aamFuw46laHZ1QHIE4W1nYwBJuKhI/view?usp=drive_link).
+Make sure to not modify the configuration as this might prevent the model from loading the weights correctly.
 ## References

 ```